Learn about Microsoft Azure Caching Services and Command Query Responsibility Segregation (CQRS).

 ASP.NET Web Pages: Introduction to WebMatrixThis new site editor for ASP.NET Web Pages is different from the usual Microsoft product.
 See how it simplifies everything from site creation to data access to deployment and even Search Engine Optimization.Clark Sell

-MapReduce in F#: Parsing Log Files with F#, MapReduce and Windows AzureF# is a powerful new dynamic language for .NET developers.
-We'll show you how powerful by whipping up a MapReduce algorithm in F# for parsing Windows Azure log files.Noah Gift
+MapReduce in F#: Parsing Log Files with F#, MapReduce and Microsoft AzureF# is a powerful new dynamic language for .NET developers.
+We'll show you how powerful by whipping up a MapReduce algorithm in F# for parsing Azure log files.Noah Gift

 Natural Algorithms: Use Bee Colony Algorithms to Solve Impossible ProblemsSimulated Bee Colony (SBC) algorithms model the behavior of honey bees and can be used to find solutions to difficult or impossible combinatorial problems.
 In this article I explain what exactly SBC algorithms are, describe the types of problems which can be solved using SBC algorithms, and present a complete end-to-end example which uses an SBC algorithm to solve the Traveling Salesman Problem.James McCaffrey